Can I travel with Northern?

-As a result of the coronavirus pandemic customer travel patterns have changed and we are still monitoring what services are busy at what time.
-As a result, customers should allow extra time for journeys, and buy tickets online, via the mobile app, or on smartcards.
+As a result of the coronavirus pandemic, customer travel patterns have changed and we are still monitoring what services are busy at what time.
+Customers should allow extra time for journeys, and buy tickets online, via the mobile app, or on smartcards.
 Customers should, where possible, avoid planning to travel on the last services of the day.

 Do I need to wear a face covering on the train and in stations?

 Yes, you will need to wear a face covering on our trains and in stations.
 Some people have exceptions from wearing face coverings, including children under 11, people with breathing difficulties and those with conditions or disabilities that make it difficult for them to wear a face covering.
 For further information, please see current government guidance here.